warpdotdev/docs/features/warp-drive/workflows.md

 #### Enums

-Enums can be set as a default argument in Workflows.
-Enums are a set of default variants defined when editing a workflow and choosen from when running a workflow.
+Enums can be set as a default value for arguments in Workflows.
+Enums are a set of variants defined when editing a workflow and choosen from when running a workflow.
 You can create or use an enum in the following ways:

 * When editing a Workflow, select the default value field for an argument and select Enum.
 * Choose new to create a new enum or select an existing enum from the list.